peetya/snipforge-cli/README.md

 ## Contributing

-SnipForge is an open-source project, and I welcome contributions from developers like you!
+SnipForge is an open-source project, and we welcome contributions from developers like you!
 Feel free to submit issues, suggest new features, or create pull requests to help improve the project.
-I appreciate your support and collaboration.
+We appreciate your support and collaboration.
 :heart:

 ## License